 \begin{example} In \cref{fig:two_gases_equalize_pressure}, we see a depiction of an operation

-which takes two systems each having a volume, internal energy and particle and composes them.
-These operation imposes a constraint on the total volume and total internal energy, while imposing no constraint on the particle numbers.
+which takes two systems each having a volume, internal energy and particle number and composes them.
+This operation imposes a constraint on the total volume and total internal energy, while imposing no constraint on the particle numbers.
 Physically, this operation can be implemented with chambers of gas as in \cref{fig:two_ideal_gases}.